bidhyapokharel/Road-Lane-Line-Detection/README.md

     Probabilistic Hough Line Detection was used to detect the shape of the line whose edges we had detected in above method.
     Hence, we join the detected line using **draw_the_Line** method.

+(For videos, video was read using videoCapture method from where got the ret and frame.
+And the process we did on the images was followed in frame.)